not2cleverdotme/BadSuccessor/README.md

 ## Prerequisites

-- Windows PowerShell 5.1 or later
+- Windows PowerShell 5.1 or later, but version 7 seems to be the most stable at the moment.
 - Active Directory PowerShell Module (RSAT Tools)
 - Domain User Rights
 - Read access to Active Directory